systemd/mkosi/mkosi.md

   Linux, additional repositories must be passed in the form `<name>::<url>` (e.g. `myrepo::https://myrepo.net`).

+`--extra-repositories=`

+: Additional package repository files to be used during installation.
+  Expects one or more paths to repository files, separated by commas.
+  This option may be used multiple times in which case the list of repository files to use is combined.
+Use "!\*" to remove all repository files from to the list or use "!repo-file" to remove just one specific repository file.
+Currently only supported for Fedora, Mageia, CentOS, Photon, OpenMandriva.

 `--architecture=`

 : The architecture to build the image for.
 Note that this currently